Last Updated on November 1, 2023 by Sorin Petroj

 Table tennis in general and para table tennis in particular have made their way onto the big screen.
-While the few films devoted to para table tennis–”Para PingPong × Art Project” (Japan); “The Most Challenging Pingpong Table” (Japan); “Get Inspired” (UK); “Dimas Game” (Canada)– are not yet available for streaming on any of the top streaming services, there are many films about or depicting table tennis:
+The few films devoted to para table tennis–are “Para PingPong × Art Project” (Japan); “The Most Challenging Pingpong Table” (Japan); “Get Inspired” (UK); and “Dimas Game” (Canada).
+They are not yet available for streaming on any of the top streaming services.
+There are many films about or depicting table tennis:

 - “Forrest Gump” (1994) – fuboTV, Netflix, Paramount Plus, Vudu